charles-plessy/tutorial/Demultiplexing/Demultiplexing.md

 tagdust -t 4 -show_finger_seq -ref tagdust.fa -arch DRR049557.arch -o DRR049557 DRR049557_1.fastq.bz2 DRR049557_2.fastq.bz2
 ```

 `-t 4` allocates 4 cores to the task.
-You can adapt this number to the machine where you run that command.
+You can adapt this number to the machine
+where you run that command.
+Note that even when using multiple cores, TagDust may
+take hours before finishing.
+Look at the timestamps in the [example output](#example-log-file)
+below for an example.

 The file [`tagdust.fa`](./tagdust.fa) contains sequences of nanoCAGE linkers and of Nextera sequencing
 linkers.